How to Prevent Workplace Hazards by Tracking Near Misses and Safety Observations

-Reporting, tracking and learning from close calls and near misses – those instances when someone was almost injured, machinery was nearly damaged, productivity could have been lost or a financial loss might have happened – is key to minimizing potentially catastrophic incidents.
+Reporting, tracking and learning from observations and near misses – those instances when someone was almost injured, machinery was nearly damaged, productivity could have been lost or a financial loss might have happened – is key to minimizing potentially catastrophic incidents.
 Near misses should never be ignored and safety professionals must continually track and analyze them, according to Intelex Vice President and Global Practice Leader for Health and Safety, Scott Gaddis.

 “We generally do not put enough safety emphasis on near misses in our companies,” he said during a Missouri Employees Mutual WorkSAFE podcast.
 “There are many companies out there that don’t even bring it up in safety meetings.
 There is a vast amount of information that we’re missing.
 Those near misses are incidents that we can learn from.”

-Close-Call and Near-Miss Reporting
+Safety Observations and Near-Miss Reporting

 Every safety practitioner wants to know when a threshold of near-loss is approached and understand high-potential workplace hazards, Gaddis says.
 As a safety professional in a previous role, he spent a great deal of time training workers to recognize and evaluate workplace risks.
 He encouraged them to raise alerts when they encountered high-risk situations.